hashicorp/terraform-website/content/source/docs/extend/schemas/schema-types.html.md

 # Schema Attributes and Types

-Almost every Terraform Plugin offers user configurable parameters, examples such as a Provisioner `secret_key`, a Provider’s `region`, or a Resources `name`.
+Almost every Terraform Plugin offers user configurable parameters, examples such as a Provider’s `region` or a Resource's `name`.
 Each parameter is  defined in the items schema, which is a map of string names to schema structs.

 In the below example implementation of a Resource you see parameters `uuid` and `name` defined: